kkdd/GraphFromOSM/README.md

 ```
 graph = {
-  vertices: a GeoJSON features array of Points,
+  vertices: an array of GeoJSON Point features
-  edges: a GeoJSON features array of LineStrings
+  edges: an array of GeoJSON LineString features
 }
 ```